Use shortcodes in your layouts

 - When you update the source content, the shortcode content is automatically updated.

-- You can insert shortcodes from other sites on a multisite installation.
+- You can insert shortcodes for content on other sites on a multisite installation.
 See the Shortcodes Reference in the Related Articles.

-The following procedure shows how to create Page Builder shortcode.
+The following procedure shows how to create Page Builder shortcodes.